-It was there in my early teens that I began hearing music on the AM radio that was very different from the direction my music teachers were taking me.
+It was there that I began hearing music on the AM radio that was very different from the direction my music teachers were taking me.
 I was curious, and young minds aren't easily discouraged from investigating things they're curious about.

 I wanted to hear me coming out of the stereo, so I stuffed the microphone that came with our home stereo cassette deck into my old hollow-body acoustic guitar, set the deck to record-pause, adjusted the volume, and started to play.
-Suddenly I was a star - at least in my own living room.
+Suddenly I was a star - at least in my Mom's living room.

-By my 16th birthday I'd earned enough money cleaning phones, selling Watkins Products, and delivering ice around the Columbia Valley, to order a shiny new Sears Silvertone electric guitar from their mail order catalog.
+By my 16th birthday I'd earned enough money cleaning phones for BC Tel, selling Watkins Products, and delivering ice around the Columbia Valley, to order a shiny new Silvertone electric guitar from the Sears mail order catalog.
 By the way, if you're old enough to remember mail order catalogs, then you're also old enough to remember that instead of delivering orders by drone, they used pterodactyls.

-My Mom, thinking it better that I learn how to play it than just make noise, also got me a new teacher.
+My Mom, thinking it better that I learn how to play it properly, also got me a new teacher.
 His name was Mike Smith.
 He had a solo gig going at the Fairmont Hot Springs resort.
 During my first lesson, he introduced me to barre chords and a Beatles riff from Day Tripper.
 I was forever changed.

 Unfortunately my lessons with Mike didn't last long.
 I think my Mom felt that he'd taught me to make more noise instead of less.
 But it was too late.
-This was the mid-1970s and the musical influences from that era in classic rock were too powerful and transformative to ignore.
+This was the mid-1970s and the musical influences from that era were too powerful and transformative to ignore.